synclounge/synclounge/README.md

 	*  ``cd synclounge``
 	*  ``npm install``
 	*  ``npm run server``
-* The PT server will be running at http://ip:8089/ptserver.
+* The SL server will be running at http://ip:8089/ptserver.

 ### Deploying:
 * To run both the SyncLounge webapp and the SyncLounge server through a web server like nginx you will need to make sure you proxy websockets.
 Example nginx.conf: